kampkelly/stin/README.md

-# stin
+# TheInnovestors

-This is a readme, for feature1 to get more familiar with branching and pull requests! made another change to Readme.
-Okay...
+This is the innovestors project.

+Closed support for now.